sebastianromerocruz/CS3113-material/exercises/player_input/README.md

 #### STEP 3: _Apply the necessary transformations_

-Finally, just like we did on [**Tuesday**](https://github.com/sebastianromerocruz/CS3113-material/tree/main/lectures/player-input#part-5-keeping-track-of-the-players-motion) (code block 12), write necessary C++ code to properly apply the translations onto our flower's model matrix in order for it at the speed we chose in step 1.
+Finally, just like we did [**earlier**](https://github.com/sebastianromerocruz/CS3113-material/tree/main/lectures/player-input#part-3-keeping-track-of-the-players-motion) (code block 12), write necessary C++ code to properly apply the translations onto our flower's model matrix in order for it at the speed we chose in step 1.
 Don't forget to adjust for different frame rates!

 ```c++
     // ———————————————— PART 3 ———————————————— //